Overview

 Another avenue where MI's potential may help is by assisting youth transitioning out of the foster care system.
 This group often faces unique challenges, from establishing independence to managing potential trauma or abandonment issues.
 The research underscores the need for support mechanisms that bolster these young individuals' self-worth, resilience, and self-efficacy.

 With its client-centered approach, MI is particularly adept at fostering these characteristics.
-MI may reinforce their intrinsic motivation by facilitating a space where youth can vocalize their fears, aspirations, and goals.
+Motivational interviewing may reinforce their intrinsic motivation by facilitating a space where youth can vocalize their fears, aspirations, and goals.
 Youth can benefit from interventions that guide them toward stability while empowering them to envision and work for a brighter future.

 Finding therapy